darwinia-network/bridger/README.md

 #### `shadow`

-The endpoint of [Darwinia Shadow service](https://github.com/darwinia-network/shadow), supports HTTP and HTTPS, for example using the official service:
+The endpoint of [Darwinia Shadow service](https://github.com/darwinia-network/shadow), supports HTTP and HTTPS.
+For example using the official service:

 ```toml
 shadow = "https://shadow.darwinia.network"